Hi, what do you want to do?

 Cycle C Lesson

 Ninth graders examine the effects of an oil spill.
-For this environmental lesson, 9th graders view a video to examine the effects of an oil spill on the various spheres.
+In this environmental activity, 9th graders view a video to examine the effects of an oil spill on the various spheres.
 Students prepare mini presentations to share.
-This lesson includes...
+This activity...

 Curated OER